LCobeaga/shadow-price/README.md

 Tail Dovetial holds Solenoid Cover from the back and hopefully reduce flexing on Solenoid Mount.
 Insert goes inside of Cage Mount and will hopefully reduce the cracking that occurs in that area.
 Parts list updated to reflect four screws that hold the pieces in place.

+## 11/26/19
+Increased Insert tolerances.

+Added fillets to the picatiny on Solenoid Mount to reduce the need for supports.

+Updated printing and assembly photos to reflect geometry changes.

+NOTE: Since many changes had no effect on assembly, not all photos were switched out, so go by description and use the photos as refrence.